remram44/access-log-to-prometheus-metrics/README.md

 Project status
 --------------

-More metrics to come, but this is ready for production use.
+This is ready for production use, and deployed to my personal server which hosts multiple services.

 How to use
 ----------